timm167/killer-sudoku/README.md

 ## How to use

-Use the link https://timm167.github.io/killer-sudoku/ to access. **The free render web-service struggles to perform the recusrsion, it is best to run locally.**
+Use the link https://timm167.github.io/killer-sudoku/ to access.
+For Backend... **The free render web-service struggles to perform the recusrsion, it is best to run locally.**

-For local deployment see instructions below.
+For local deployment see instructions at the bottom of this file.

 - Click a cell to add a value to it.
 - To add the 'killer' Sudoku boxes, click killer mode.